Make a batch of Sugar Free Cranberry Sauce for Thanksgiving if you’re avoiding extra sugar in your daily routine.

 Too.
 Much.
 Flippin’.
 Sugar.
 There had to be a better way!

-So, I decided to try out my two favorite natural, no calorie sweeteners in my homemade cranberry sauce recipe.
+So, I decided to try out my two favorite natural, no calorie sweeteners in my homemade recipe.

-The easiest way to do it was to make two batches of this sugar free cranberry sauce recipe – one with Swerve Sweetener and one with powdered monk fruit sweetener.
+The easiest way to do it was to make two batches of this sugar free recipe – one with Swerve Sweetener and one with powdered monk fruit sweetener.

 Plus, I wanted to see if there was a difference in taste, so I could share the results with you all.